 Once you start donating to one charity, you will likely begin donating to more and more (especially if it’s a manageable $20 or less per month, per organization to begin with).
 And you might discover that you gravitate to one particular area.

 For example, I realized that Mr. Science and I often donate to local, regional charities, and to social causes.
 As a result, we’re going to focus on environmental and international charities for the next ones we add to our list of monthly donations.
+(We choose a new charity every January to add to our monthly donations list, so this means that every year we continue supporting our favourite causes, while starting to support a new cause, as well.)

 It is our duty to give back to the community when we have the means to do so.
 Here’s how to do it!